Yakima-Teng/djax/README.md

   - CSS minified.

-- `npm run deploy`: Make deployment more convenient.
+- `npm run deployToTestServer` / `npm run deployToProductionServer`: Make deployment more convenient.

   - Rename config-example.js as 'config.js' and change content according to your ssh accout.

-  - Whenever you want to deploy your files under dist folder to the server, just run command `npm run deploy`, and wait.
+  - Whenever you want to deploy your files under dist folder to the server, just run command `npm run deployToTestServer` / `npm run deployToProductionServer`, and wait.
 That's all.

-- `npm run buildAndDeploy`: A convenient command.
+- `npm run buildAndDeployToTestServer` / `npm run buildAndDeployToProductionServer`: A convenient command.

-  - When you want to run `npm run build`, and run `npm run deploy` after completion of the former command, you can just run `npm run buildAndDeploy` instead.
+  - When you want to run `npm run build`, and run `npm run deployToTestServer` / `npm run deployToProductionServer` after completion of the former command, you can just run `npm run buildAndDeployToTestServer` / `npm run buildAndDeployToProductionServer` instead.
 It's just a sugar command.

 - `gulp imagemin`: Minify images.